 Greeneville is a medium-sized town located in the state of Tennessee.
 With a population of 15,979 people and ten associated neighborhoods, Greeneville is the 38th largest community in Tennessee.

-In terms of college education, Greeneville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.82% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Greeneville is somewhat higher than in the average US city of 21.84%: 26.82% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Greeneville in 2022 was $32,186, which is middle income relative to Tennessee and the nation.
 This equates to an annual income of $128,744 for a family of four.
 However, Greeneville contains both very wealthy and poor people as well.